ematea/pure/README.md

 ## Configuration

-- As mentioned above, the `pwd` information is displayed using [prompt_pwd](https://fishshell.com/docs/current/cmds/prompt_pwd.html) and the `git` information using [fish_git_prompt](https://fishshell.com/docs/current/cmds/fish_git_prompt.html), so you can customize the colors and symbols of them according to the official documentation.
+- As mentioned above, the `pwd` information is displayed using [prompt_pwd](https://fishshell.com/docs/current/cmds/prompt_pwd.html) and the `git` information using [fish_git_prompt](https://fishshell.com/docs/current/cmds/fish_git_prompt.html), so you can customize the colors, symbols, or format of them according to the official documentation.
 - Modify following variables to customize other symbols and colors in your `config.fish` file.

 ### Symbols